Yagyaraj1234/Data-Analysis-/README.md

 Supervisor: Divya Tara Shakya
 Keele University (The British College)
 May 2025

-## 🔗 Live Report Link
-Full report submitted as PDF – includes all steps, analysis, charts, and references.

 ## 📃 License
 This project is part of an academic coursework.
 It is provided for learning and demonstration purposes only.